Yesterday the toner I ordered on Friday arrived. Last week the Brother

 Sherylyn and Karen Dunstall.

-The friendly calico cat
+The friendly calico cat, and books

 In the afternoon, in the small town 't Woudt, I spotted a beautiful